dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 8. Compile module - [modular](/code/modular)
 There are 2 ways you can compile java module:
 * using standard java command - in this case you compile all files just like regular java files
-* using new module options like - in this case you force compiler to compile java files as single module.
+* using new module options - in this case you force compiler to compile java files as single module.
 Basically it's the same compilation, but it also checks if your project is a proper module:
   * all 3 name for the module name should correspond: name passed into `--module` param, directory that holds the module, name inside `module-info.java` file
   * inside directory there should be file `module-info.java` with same module name as passed param and directory
   * modular compilation create folder with module name, while simple is just put everything into output folder
     * if you have output directory as `compiled` and module name as `module.app` - `javac` would compile into `compiled/module.app`, but with simple non-modular compilation, all files would be just in `src` folder
-  * `--module-path` - expect 2 things either directory with same name as module or jar file with `module-info.java` with same name as module (name of jar file is not important):
+  * `--module-path` - expect 2 things: either directory with same name as module or jar file with `module-info.java` with same name as module (name of jar file is not important):
     * if compiled file - path where our module directory is located
     * if jar file - path where jar file is located
   * `--module-path` - can be used with both `java/javac` commands: